Sacha-Gonzalez-DeMuer/GPP_MonteCarloSearchTree/README.md

 ## Possibilities for expansion
 ### Evaluation Function
-There are many ways to improve a Monte Carlo Search tree, a popular approach which is also used for well known chess or Go engines is to use an evaluation function.
+There are many ways to improve a Monte Carlo Search tree.
+A popular approach which is also used for well known chess or Go engines is to use an evaluation function.

 This evaluation function can be used at different stages of the tree search, however it is imporant to note that this approach can have a negative impact on MCTS, as evaluating a position can be performance intensive.

-During my tests I found that I found that whatever evaluation function I wrote, the payoff in strength was outweight by the loss in performance.
+During my tests I found that I found that whatever evaluation function I wrote, the payoff in strength was outweighed by the loss in performance.
-Additionaly, since the evaluation functions I chose to test weren't fully accurate, using an evaluation function resulted in less consitent results regarding the strength of the AI.
+Additionally, since the evaluation functions I chose to test weren't fully accurate, using an evaluation function resulted in less consistent results regarding the strength of the AI.

-But before showing you the different possibilties for a connect 4 evaluation function let me show you where you could use such a function.
+But before showing you the different possibilities for a connect 4 evaluation function, let me show you where you could use such a function.

 * Upper Confidence Boundary